-Yes.
-With hindsight, it could have come as a single 2 Α. item but there would need to have been other 3 specialities come as well, and it did get the focus of 4 5 the Board.
-Did it get the outcomes we expected when we 16:27 6 see the waiting lists still?
+1 lists?
+2 Α. Yes.
+With hindsight, it could have come as a single 3 item but there would need to have been other 4 specialities come as well, and it did get the focus of 5 the Board.
+Did it get the outcomes we expected when we ${16}$ : : 27 6 see the waiting lists still?
 It got lots of 7 discussion, it had a lot of performance management 8 reviews, there was a lot of meetings at the Board.
-When I say the Board, I mean the Health and Social Care 9 And also at accountability meetings through --10 16 · 27 11 179 Q. We've heard from time to time that there were waiting 12 list initiatives and any capacity made available 13 through that was snapped up by Urology clinicians to 14 the extent that they were available, but we don't ever see any evidence of, I suppose, a focused plan on 15 16:27 16 Urology, notwithstanding the fact that we've seen 17 correspondence from the likes of Mr. Haynes writing in 18 to the Acute Director and saying, listen, we are really 19 concerned about this, patients are at risk, patients are in danger.
-Is that the kind of thing you and your 20 16:28 Board appreciated?
-If so, was there any substantive 21 22 action taken to try to address it?
-We were very aware of that, definitely those 23 Α. 24 discussions took place.
-We spent quite considerable 25 time talking about long waiting lists, and Urology with 16:28 particular reference.
-We knew how serious it was, we 26 27 knew each one of these were patients --Can you be specific, how was that manifested?
-How was 28 180 Q.

-that awareness of the risk to patient health manifested

-in the actions that the Trust Board performed?

-Again, we would have said back to the Director of Α. Performance, and the Chief Executive as the accounting officer, you know, we need to go back, we need to see what more we can do.
-But, Mr. Wolfe, even by going to 16:29 these others, the Commissioner and our department, they weren't able to help us fix this problem that we had.
-Now, we did go out to the independent sector. again we've guite a limited resource here in Northern Ireland for that.
-It was taken up quite quickly, the 16:29 spaces, but it didn't reduce our lists very much because you are talking about they would have maybe done 30/40 people at a time, but it didn't bring down the numbers.
-What was important was those who were the longest wait; the patient with the longest wait would 16:29 have been seen.
+9 When I say the Board, I mean the Health and Social Care 10 Board.
+And also at accountability meetings through 16: : 27 11 179 Q. We've heard from time to time that there were waiting 12 list initiatives and any capacity made available 13 through that was snapped up by Urology clinicians to 14 the extent that they were available, but we don't ever 15 see any evidence of, I suppose, a focused plan on : 27 16 Urology, notwithstanding the fact that we've seen 17 correspondence from the likes of Mr. Haynes writing in 18 to the Acute Director and saying, listen, we are really 19 concerned about this, patients are at risk, patients 20 are in danger.
+Is that the kind of thing you and your 16: : 28 21 Board appreciated?
+If so, was there any substantive 22 action taken to try to address it?
+23 Α. We were very aware of that, definitely those 24 discussions took place.
+We spent quite considerable 25 time talking about long waiting lists, and Urology with 16: : 28 26 particular reference.
+We knew how serious it was, we 27 knew each one of these were patients 28 180 Q. Can you be specific, how was that manifested?
+How was 29 that awareness of the risk to patient health manifested in the actions that the Trust Board performed? Α. Again, we would have said back to the Director of Performance, and the Chief Executive as the accounting officer, you know, we need to go back, we need to see what more we can do.
+But, Mr. Wolfe, even by going to 6:29 these others, the Commissioner and our department, they weren't able to help us fix this problem that we had.
+Now, we did go out to the independent sector.
+I mean, again we've quite a limited resource here in Northern Ireland for that.
+It was taken up quite quickly, the 6:2 spaces, but it didn't reduce our lists very much because you are talking about they would have maybe done 30/40 people at a time, but it didn't bring down the numbers.
+What was important was those who were the longest wait; the patient with the longest wait would 6:2 have been seen.

 If we're saying Patient A was waiting from October '14, what we were saying was we wanted to see the action that that person was being made contact with, and when would they be seen by the independent clinic or wherever.
 It wasn't as if you took them off at random.
 Again, it was always urgent cases, you know, people who were a priority, red flags, whatever.
 I'm not sure what else we could have done than go and raise issues.
 We put it in writing to the Board, as did the Accounting Officer.
 We brought it up with the Department.
 We got sometimes extra consultants.
-Also in the regional review, we got the specialised nurses to help to do with some of the urodynamics and the stone clinic, and also to assist.
+Also in the regional review, we got the specialised nurses